tsetsee/dto-casters/README.md

 # tsetsee/php-dto

-https://github.com/spatie/data-transfer-object 's DTO have some drawbacks.
-This repository tries to improve it.
+PHP Data Transfer Object Library

 Getting starts
 ------------------
-You should extend your class by `TseDTO` instead of `DataTransferObject`.
+You should extend your class by `TseDTO`.

 Features
 --------------------